liubovkyry/SQL/FULL_JOINs.md

 ## 6. FULL JOIN example using leaders database

-Next, we specify prime_ministers as our left table and alias this as p1.
-Note that order of the tables matters here, and if we switched the order, the records would be ordered differently depending on how prime ministers and presidents are ordered in the tables.
+Next, we specify prime_ministers as our left table and alias this as p1.<i><b> Note </b>that order of the tables matters here,</i> and if we switched the order, the records would be ordered differently depending on how prime ministers and presidents are ordered in the tables.

 ## 7. FULL JOIN example using leaders database